 - It doesn’t have IPv6 and WebRTC leak protection by default, needs tweaking with customer support

-- Small network, check server list and locations before deciding
+- Small network, check server list and server locations before deciding

 Strong Anonymity:CactusVPN is optimized for speed.
-Small network yet speeds are good for streaming and torrenting.
+Small network yet download speeds are good for streaming and torrenting.
 Solid security and privacy features.
-Accept Bitcoin and keep no usage logs.
+Accept Bitcoin and keep no connectivity logs.

 Read our full CactusVPN review.